xue2sheng/SoftwareChallenge/TESTING.md

 	cmake --build . --config Release
 	ctest -C Release

+If you want to launch it directly in order to obtain more details, provided you're in that *build\test\Release* folder:

+	cd test\Release
+	.\test*.exe --use-colour yes --success

+## Linux

+Provided you got your distro up to date for latest c++ compilers and needed tools, as CMake, similar commands to Windows are expected:

+	mkdir -p build
+	cd build
+	cmake ..
+	cmake --build .
+	ctest

-If you want to launch it directly in order to obtain more details, provided you're in that *build* folder:
+If you want to launch it directly in order to obtain more details, provided you're in that *build/test* folder:

+	cd test
-	.\test\Release\*.exe --use-colour yes --success
+	./test* --use-colour yes --success